agentbreeder

 4. Deploy

 Click Deploy Agent.
-The dashboard runs the 8-step pipeline and shows live progress:
+Studio runs the 8-step pipeline and shows live progress:

 ✅ YAML parsed & validated